 With 184-rooms, this hotel is a boutique when compared to the Grand Hyatt in New York, which is enormous.
 I prefer the boutique feel of the Andaz.
 The hotel is located in a 1916 building that used to be the worldwide headquarters for fashion brand Tommy Hilfiger before becoming an Andaz hotel in 2010.

 The hotel is located on 5th Avenue, though the main entrance is on East 41st Street, just across the street from the New York Public Library and Bryant Park.
-Other attractions that are walkable from this lovely hotel include the Empire State Building, Times Square, Grand Central Terminal, and Rockefeller Center, although it takes around an hour to taxi from New York-JFK airport to the hotel and around half an hour from LaGuardia Airport (LGA).
+Other attractions that are walkable from this lovely hotel include the Empire State Building, Times Square, Grand Central Terminal, and Rockefeller Center.
+It takes around an hour to taxi from New York-JFK airport to the hotel and around half an hour from LaGuardia Airport (LGA).
 You have easy access to more than a dozen subway lines, too, ideal for exploring the rest of Manhattan and beyond.

 As usual with Andaz hotels, nonalcoholic minibar items were complimentary.
 You get a few cans of soda and plenty of water bottles.
 Snacks are a bag of crisps and a chocolate bar with nuts.
 In the bathroom, there are two sinks and a great shower (again, usual for Andaz hotels, you usually need to book a suite to get a bathtub).
 Toiletries are from Brooklyn-based Apotheke.

 There is a restaurant in the basement, “The Bar Downstairs and Kitchen”, which serves breakfast (free to Globalists or if you book via our concierge), lunch, and light bites plus drinks in the evening.
 Breakfast is great with dishes including warm “Lemon Souffle Pancakes” with orange poppy seed syrup, “Huevos Ranncheros”, which are sunny side up eggs with black beans, avocado, salsa Roja, cotija, cilantro, corn tortilla.
 Two eggs any style with your choice of meat, hash browns, roasted tomato, griddled bread, Lobster and scrambled eggs, Avocado Toast, Egg White Omelette as well as sliced fruit, greek yogurt, maple porridge, and bread and pastries including croissants, pan au Chocolat, Zucker’s bagel with cream cheese, blueberry muffins and white or multigrain toast.